wkumari/draft-wkumari-capport-icmp-unreach/README.md

    The Captive Portal Extension Object can be appended to the ICMP Destination Unreachable messages.
 Figure 1 depicts the Dest Unreachable Captive Portal Object.
-It must be preceded by an ICMP Extension Structure Header and an ICMP Object Header.
-Both are defined in [RFC4884].
+It must be preceded by an ICMP